wso2/docs-is/en/docs/fragments/saml-app-artifact-binding-config.md

 ## SAML Configurations

-Make the following changes to the created service provider.

 1. Expand **Inbound Authentication Configuration > SAML2 Web SSO Configuration** and click **Configure**.

 2. Enter the **Issuer**.